menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

 To manage DHCP servers you must have the DHCP Server Controller installed.
 For the ISC DHCP server and the Kea DHCP server, a DHCP Server Controller must be installed on each DHCP server you want to manage.

-If you plan to use Men & Mice Suite to manage any Microsoft DHCP servers, install the DHCP Server Controller on a Windows machine that is a member of the same domain or workgroup as the DHCP servers.
+If you plan to use Men&Mice Suite to manage any Microsoft DHCP servers, install the DHCP Server Controller on a Windows machine that is a member of the same domain or workgroup as the DHCP servers.
 You may install multiple copies of the DHCP Server Controller, for example if you want to manage Microsoft DHCP Servers that reside in different forests.
 A single DHCP Server Controller for Microsoft DHCP Servers can manage multiple DHCP servers.
 The DHCP Server Controller must adhere to whatever restrictions and security standards are set forth in Microsoft Windows.

 To configure the DHCP Server Controller to access DHCP servers on remote computers, do the following:

 1. Before you can administer DHCP servers, verify that the DHCP Controller is running as a Windows User and has the necessary privileges.

-2. To enable DHCP Management in the Men & Mice Suite, start the Windows Services program and open the properties dialog box for Men & Mice DHCP Server Controller.
+2. To enable DHCP Management in the Men&Mice Suite, start the Windows Services program and open the properties dialog box for Men&Mice DHCP Server Controller.

 3. Click the Log On tab.
 The Local System account radio button is most likely selected.

 4. Click the This account radio button and enter the name and password of a Windows User that is a member of either the Administrators role or the DHCP Administrators role.

-5. Close the dialog box and restart the Men & Mice DHCP Server Controller service.
+5. Close the dialog box and restart the Men&Mice DHCP Server Controller service.

 .. warning::
   Lease history gathering is not possible if you are managing MS DHCP servers on remote computers using the DHCP Server Controller.
 To gather lease history for a MS DHCP server, you must install the DHCP Server Controller on the server and use the Microsoft with Agent Installed connection method when connecting to the server.